#1.Peramtex Steel Weld Epoxy Glue

 On the other hand, the setting and cure times are a bit long, so this can get a bit annoying at times.
 It sets in 4 to 6 hours to a dark grey and has a full cure time of about 24 hours.
 We think that it can be a great alternative to torch welding and certainly a very nice competitor to Peramtex, but you need to weigh the pros and cons.

 Next up, we have the Gorilla 2 Part Epoxy, which is the best aluminum glue for those who want a wildly popular name brand that is also good at gluing down just about anything.
 The main advantage of this glue over the others is that it dries clear instead of drying to a dark grey.
 This avoids any sort of color matching issues you might have with materials.

 It also has a pretty quick set time of about 5 minutes which also gives you plenty of time to reposition and what not.
-Also it is not too messy and don’t get all over the place.
-While the bond strength is clearly not as strong as the above mentioned brands, we think there’s something to be said about convenience and looks.
-Also, its Gorilla Glue, which is world famous.
+Also, it is not too messy and doesn’t get all over the place.
+While the bond strength is clearly not as strong as the above-mentioned brands, we think there’s something to be said about convenience and looks.
+Also, it’s Gorilla Glue, which is world famous.

 #4.Blue Magic Aluminum Reinforced Epoxy Glue

 The Blue gic Aluminum Reinforced Epoxy Glue sounds like a pretty hardcore product that can make some pretty serious bonds with metals and aluminum.
 This is not far from the truth as it pretty much hardens like steel and you can use it to make permanent reparis on everything from plastic, PVC, wood, metals, fiberglass, and ceramic.